beyerz/OpenGraphProtocolBundle/README.md

 Enable loading of the OGP service and setting default values by adding the following to the application's `config.yml` file:

-A default setter is provided, but you can define your own setter if you like A Base and facebook library are currently supported, but you can add as many libraries with as many default values that you like
+A Base and facebook library are currently supported, but you can add as many libraries with as many default values that you like

     #OGP Bundle
     beyerz_open_graph_protocol:
-        setter:
-            class: Beyerz\SiteBundle\DependencyInjection\OpenGraphSetter
         libraries:
             base:
                 class: Beyerz\OpenGraphProtocolBundle\Libraries\Base